M0LTE/packetmail-api/README.md

 ### Installation

 One day, this might be an `apt install packetmail-api`.
 For now, you're on your own.
+Start with a `dotnet run`.

 ## Requests